did-app/did-elixir/README.md

 end
 ```

-No extra functionallity is needed in this view, so all that remains is to create the following templates.
+No extra functionallity is needed in this view, so all that remains is to create the following templates:

 *lib/my_notes_web/templates/note/index.html.eex*
 ```eex